eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 [Section 4.6.5](#465-pid-or-attestation) above presented the lifecycle of a PID or attestation within an Wallet Unit:

 1. Using their Wallet Unit, the User requests the issuance of a PID or an attestation from a PID Provider or an Attestation Provider.
 The required trust relationships for issuance are discussed in [Section 6.6.2](#662-pid-or-attestation-issuance) below.

-2. Once the attestation is issued into the Wallet Unit, the User can then present attributes from this attestation to a Relying Party Instance, according to the User's decision and depending on successful authentication of the Relying Party.
+2. Once the PID or attestation is issued into the Wallet Unit, the User can present attributes from it to a Relying Party Instance, according to the User's decision and depending on successful authentication of the Relying Party.
 The required trust relationships for presenting PIDs and attestations, including User approval and Relying Party authentication, are discussed in [Section 6.6.3](#663-pid-or-attestation-presentation-to-relying-party).
 3. Instead of presenting attributes to a Relying Party, a User can also present them to another User, meaning the Wallet Unit is interacting with another Wallet Unit.
 This is briefly discussed in [Section 6.6.4](#664-pid-or-attestation-presentation-to-another-wallet-unit).
 4. The PID Provider or the Attestation Provider remains responsible for managing the PID or attestation over its lifetime.
 Management may include re-issuing the PID or attestation with the same or with different attribute values.
 The Provider can also revoke the PID or the attestation, possibly based on a request of the User.
 The required trust relationships for managing PIDs and attestations are discussed in [Section 6.6.5](#665-pid-or-attestation-management).
 5. Finally, [Section 6.6.6](#666-pid-or-attestation-deletion) discusses the scenario that a User decides to delete the PID or an attestation from their Wallet Unit.

 #### 6.6.2 PID or attestation issuance